wikimedia/phoenix/docs/artifact.md

 "We will make contributor and reader experiences useful and joyful; *moving from viewing Wikipedia as solely a website, to developing, supporting, and maintaining the Wikimedia ecosystem as a collection of knowledge, information, and insights with infinite possible product experiences and applications*."

+### In the PoV, we ...
+Design and test a giant step in that direction.
+A criticism has been that we take too big a step here.
+We do too many things.
+This may be so.
+The challenge is: there is no *iterative* path to transforming a semitruck into a small fleet of fast cars.
+First, you need a workflow that builds the cars.

 ## Our Goal
 Architect a
 - modern platform